zensqlmonitor/influxdb-zabbix/README.md

 	GRANT SELECT ON zabbix.trends_uint TO influxdb_zabbix@localhost;
 	GRANT SELECT ON zabbix.history TO influxdb_zabbix@localhost;
 	GRANT SELECT ON zabbix.history_uint TO influxdb_zabbix@localhost;
+	GRANT SELECT ON zabbix.applications TO influxdb_zabbix@localhost;
+	GRANT SELECT ON zabbix.items TO influxdb_zabbix@localhost;
+	GRANT SELECT ON zabbix.hosts TO influxdb_zabbix@localhost;
+	GRANT SELECT ON zabbix.hosts_groups TO influxdb_zabbix@localhost;
+	GRANT SELECT ON zabbix.hstgrp TO influxdb_zabbix@localhost;
+	GRANT SELECT ON zabbix.items_applications TO influxdb_zabbix@localhost;

  	flush privileges;
 	```